Formally Verified Linear-Time Invertible Lexing: Usage Example and API

 \section{Usage Example and \ZipLex API}

-We start by presenting the \ZipLex framework through a running example of a JSON lexer and a function that uses it to sort objects in a JSON array (Figure~\ref{fig:json-sorting-algorithm-diagram}).
-The full code for this JSON lexer and the application is available as additional material, alongside two other lexers: one for a Python subset and one for Amy, a small language designed to teach compiler construction to undergraduate students.
+To demonstrate the verified abstraction, we present \ZipLex using a JSON lexer and a simple application that sorts the objects within a JSON array (Figure~\ref{fig:json-sorting-algorithm-diagram}).
+The implementation is included in the artifact, along with additional example lexers including one for a Python subset and one for Amy, a teaching language.